Best Credit Card Welcome Offers: November 2025

 Pam

-If you’ve been considering a new credit card, September is looking great!
-Whether you want to earn free hotel stays or rack up airline miles, these elevated offers are worth a closer look.
-Some deals are only available briefly, so now is an excellent opportunity to take advantage of these generous welcome offers.
-Here’s a roundup of the best credit card welcome offers available in September 2025.
+If you’ve been considering a new credit card, November is looking great!
+We have plenty of great offers to let you know about this month.
+Whether you want to earn free hotel stays, rack up airline miles, or earn transferable points you could use for both, these elevated offers are worth a closer look.
+Some deals are only available for a limited time, so now is an excellent opportunity to take advantage of these generous welcome offers.
+Here’s a roundup of the best credit card welcome offers available in November 2025.

-This new card has a hefty annual fee but comes with an 80K-point welcome offer.
-Even better, Citi ThankYou® Points now transfer to American Airlines!
+This new card has a hefty annual fee but comes with an 100,000-point welcome offer.
+Even better, Citi ThankYou® points now transfer to American Airlines!
 Read more about this card here.

 All information about the Citi Strata Elite℠ Card has been collected independently by Travel Mom Squad.
 The Citi Strata Elite℠ Card is no longer available through Travel Mom Squad.

-This is Alaska Airlines’ new premium credit card.
-Earn 100,000 bonus points and a Global 25,000-point (25K) Companion Award after spending $6,000 or more on purchases within the first 90 days of opening your account.
+This is Alaska Airlines’s new premium credit card.
+Earn 80,000 bonus points and a 25,000-point (25K) Global Companion Award after spending $4,000 or more on purchases within the first 90 days of opening your account.
 The annual fee is $395.
 Read more about the card here.

-More ways to earn our favorite Chase Ultimate Rewards® with the elevated welome offers on these two cards!
+More ways to earn our favorite Chase Ultimate Rewards® with the elevated welcome offers on these two cards!
 Will you be applying for either of these cards?
+Both elevated welcome offers are ending soon.

 Read more about these recently updated offers here.